Panera Logo

 Panera Bread Logo

 The modern interpretation of the logo is an almost identical repetition of the old version.
 There is a difference, of course, but it is not striking.
 If you look closely, you will notice a different form of the woman’s disposition.
 She is depicted straight ahead and looks ahead.
 In her hands is a loaf of bread, a third of which the “granary” has broken off.
-The word “Panera” is made in the same font but with letters connected to each other: “a” in conjunction with “n” and “e” – with “r.”
-The Bread lettering is at the bottom and is painted in beige.
-Now all the elements are placed on a semi-oval green background.
+The word “Panera” is made in the same font but with letters connected: “a” in conjunction with “n” and “e” – with “r.”
+The Bread lettering is at the bottom and is painted beige.
+Now, all the elements are placed on a semi-oval green background.
 It looks like the mouth of the oven where bread is baked.
 And green indicates the environmental friendliness of products and the naturalness of the ingredients used.

 Font and Colors